Building a Scalable, Effective, and Steerable Search and Ranking Platform: SYSTEM DESIGN

 \textbf{Steerable ranking}.
-Our system's flexibility allows for external adjustments to ranking objectives to align with business goals like customer satisfaction or profitability.
-It also supports diverse content types through its candidate generators and mixing components and integrates business heuristics in the policy layer.
+Our system's flexibility allows for external adjustments to ranking objectives via multi-objective optimization to align with business goals such as customer engagement and revenue.
+It supports ranking and mixing diverse content types through its candidate generators and mixing components.
+Finally, business heuristics are applied in the policy layer.

-In the following sections, we present in more detail the main components of our multi-layered system, i.e., the candidate generator layer, the ranking layer, and the policy layer.